 Questions on these types of surveys cover a wide variety of product attributes, including:

-• Performance in Relation to Expectations: This is a balancing act for marketers; we want our products to exceed expectations, but we also want to position our products as superior to those of our competitors.
+- Performance in Relation to Expectations: This is a balancing act for marketers.
+We aim for our products to exceed customer expectations while also positioning them as superior to competitors’ offerings.
 Market research gives us insight into how well we’re doing in relation to what our customers expect.

-• Durability: A great return/refund/exchange system is vital for physical products, but it’s best if customers never need to make use of it.
+- Durability: A great return, refund, or exchange system is vital for physical products.
+However, it’s ideal if customers never need to use it.
 You want to keep an eye on your audience’s attitudes about product durability, because it can directly impact repeat purchases.

-• How Well a Product Conforms to Specifications: Particularly for higher end consumer goods, you need to track how well you are communicating your products’ specifications to customers.
+- How Well a Product Conforms to Specifications: For high-end goods, track how well you communicate product specifications to customers.
+Clear communication helps ensure that customers understand what they are purchasing.
 If there is a disconnect between marketing materials and customers’ perceptions, you should address it right away.

-• Features: Your product may have twice as many features as the competition, but if your audience doesn’t know about them they aren’t doing you any good.
+- Features: Your product may have twice as many features as the competition.
+If your audience doesn’t know about them, they aren’t doing you any good.
 Conducting product research can help you hone your marketing message to draw attention to your best features.

-• Reliability: This component of product research is, like durability, closely related to repeat purchase intent and brand loyalty.
-You want to make sure that your product (and customer service, if applicable) is perceived as utterly reliable in case of problems.
+- Reliability: This component of product research is, like durability, closely related to repeat purchase intent and brand loyalty.
+Ensure that customers perceive your product (and customer service, if applicable) as utterly reliable in case of problems

-• Serviceability: And, speaking of problems, you also want to track customer sentiment about getting your product taken care of.
-If they can only get things fixed via mail, and your shipping takes 6 weeks on either end, your serviceability won’t score well.
+- Serviceability: And, speaking of problems, track how customers feel about getting your product taken care of.
+If they can only fix things via mail and shipping takes 6 weeks each way, customers will rate your serviceability poorly.

 Market Research Surveys to Perform a Competitive Analysis

-There’s a certain amount of stalking that goes on between close competitors, and glancing around at what others are doing can be a good source of ideas.
+There’s a certain amount of stalking that goes on between close competitors.
+Glancing around at what others are doing can be a good source of ideas.
 But don’t forget that even during competitive analysis research your customers need to be your focus.

 A few things you may want to consider asking during this type of market research are:

-• Are there brand awareness issues with your competition that need to be addressed?
+- Identify any brand awareness issues with your competition that you need to address.

 Determining Habits and Uses of Core Customer Group